This error message indicates that a Clarity lock has been placed on one of the Studio Objects.

 If the records remain in the PRLOCK table, the next step is to delete the specific PRLOCK records found.

-It should only be used when the record cannot be released through standard application functionality.
+DB deletions should be done ONLY when the record cannot be released through standard application functionality.

 NOTE: Back up the PRLOCK table and test resolution in a non-production environment first.